 Information in this report that relates to Coal Resources and Coal Reserves is based on and accurately reflects reports prepared by the Competent Person named beside the respective information.
 Mr Greg Jones is a principal consultant with JB Mining Services.
 Mr Phillip Sides is a senior consultant with JB Mining Services.
-Mr Mark Dawson is a Geologist with Whitehaven Coal Limited.
-Mr Ben Thompson is a Geologist with Whitehaven Coal.
+Mr Mark Dawson is a Geologist with Whitehaven Coal.
 Mr John Rogis is a Geologist with Whitehaven Coal.
-Mr Rick Walker is a Geologist with Whitehaven Coal.
+Mr John Rogis is a Geologist with Whitehaven Coal.
 Mr Graeme Rigg is a full time employee of RungePincockMinarco Ltd. Mr Doug Sillar is a full time employee of RungePincockMinarco Ltd. Named Competent Persons consent to the inclusion of material in the form and context in which it appears.
 All Competent Persons named are Members of the Australian Institute of Mining and Metallurgy and/or The Australian Institute of Geoscientists and have the relevant experience in relation to the mineralisation being reported on by them to qualify as Competent Persons as defined in the Australian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves (The JORC Code, 2012 Edition).